 Yes, we accept applications from secondary schools in England, Wales, Northern Ireland and Scotland.

-No, the Tomorrow’s Engineers EEP Robotics Challenge is for secondary schools only.
+No, the Robotics Challenge is for secondary schools only.

-The selected applicant schools will be notified by email by Tomorrow's Engineers during the summer.
+The selected applicant schools will be notified by email before the end of November by the Robotics Challenge team at EngineeringUK or one of our delivery partners

 Yes and we’d love you to as well.